tremor-rs/tremor-runtime/docs/tremor-script/index.md

 ArraySegment grammar:
 > ![](grammar/diagram/ArraySegment.png)

 Path-like structures in `tremor-script` allow a subset of an ingested event, meta-data passed to the tremor-script function and script-local data to be indexed.
-For example the following document

 Example event for illustration purposes: